INSTITUTIONAL CAPTURE

 AMERICAN PSYCHOLOGICAL ASSOCIATION (APA)

-APA’s mission is “to promote the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.“ Their most recent guidelines were published in 2015.
-All three appraisers for The Cass Review ranked APA’s gender guidelines as not recommended, further ranking them 24 out of 100 for rigor and 18 out of 100 for applicability.
-The APA continues to issue policy statements on the need for sex-trait modification, ignoring The Cass Review and criticizing any opposition as motivated by bigotry.
+APA’s mission is “to promote the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.“ Their most recent guidelines were published in 2015 (revealing a worrying lack of curiosity about the changing demographics and increasing numbers of youth identifying as transgender since that year).
+All three appraisers for the Cass Review ranked APA’s gender guidelines as not recommended, further ranking them 24 out of 100 for rigor and 18 out of 100 for applicability.
+The APA continues to issue policy statements on the need for GAC, ignoring the Cass Review and criticizing any opposition as motivated by bigotry (as seen in their response to the initial publication of the HHS Review in May 2025).

-The above organizations are very powerful, and have circled their wagons (and their referencing!), to reinforce one another’s deception and cover-ups.
-Their corruption and misinformation campaigns have leaked outward and led to other formerly respected institutions falling eagerly into line.
-Rather than investigate whether what they were being fed was accurate, the following orgs swallowed it whole and regurgitated it:
+The above organizations are very powerful, and have circled their wagons (and their referencing!), reinforcing the misconception that GAC is based on solid evidence.
+Their misinformation has leaked outward and led other institutions to fall in line.
+Rather than investigate whether what they were being fed was accurate, the following organizations appear to have swallowed it whole and regurgitated it: